 “You may want to consider giving branch managers incentives to get their drivers to use the best-priced vendors,” Quinn said.
 “If they have to drive another two or three blocks, but can save a lot, that’s the best choice.
 We’ve seen large fluctuations in price within a few-mile radius.”

 2. Consolidating Fuel Purchases.

-“Many fleet managers don’t know that, with bulk fuel purchases (especially when they have multiple locations), they can aggregate that volume and bid it out to fuel suppliers to increase their leverage to get the lowest prices,” said Ryan Mossman, vice president and general manager of fuel services at FuelQuest, a Houston-based fuel management and tax automation technology company that manages more than 19 billion gallons of fuel annually for high-profile fleets such as FedEx, Republic Services, Swift Transportation, and Pilgrim’s Pride Corp.
+“Many fleet managers don’t know that, with bulk fuel purchases (especially when they have multiple locations), they can aggregate that volume and bid it out to fuel suppliers to increase their leverage to get the lowest prices,” said Ryan Mossman, vice president and general manager of fuel services at FuelQuest, Houston-based fuel management, and tax automation technology company that manages more than 19 billion gallons of fuel annually for high-profile fleets such as FedEx, Republic Services, Swift Transportation, and Pilgrim’s Pride Corp.